digao-dalpiaz/Updater/README.md

 # Updater
 Delphi App to synchronize folder contents

+> The app is under development right now.

 ## Description

 This application allows you to keep files synchronized by creating a list of repositories and allowing options like masks inclusions and exclusions.